Forms & Resources

 • The food or foods to be omitted and recommended alternatives, if appropriate.

-Medical Plan of Care Q&A
+Medical Plan of Care FAQ

 3. What if my child is no longer allergic to tree nuts/peanuts?
 How do I get my child’s dietary restriction changed?
-In the case of an allergy that is life threatening, the Food Service Department requires parents to submit new paper work via the child’s medical provider indicating any change.
+In the case of an allergy that is life-threatening, the Food Service Department requires parents to submit new paperwork via the child’s medical provider indicating any change.